Tips To Strengthen A Trailer Frame

 Crossmembers And Beams

 The beams of the frame also help with stiffness.
 Not just the main beams, but the cross members too.
 They carry vertical loads, and they carry a torque load when the forces are uneven.
 That is one aspect of how a trailer is stiff when jumping up and down on on corner.
-All frames will flex a little, and that’s OK, but it should not be a lot.
+All frames will flex a little, and that is OK, but it should not be a lot.

 Each beam shape (profile) has a purpose.
 To increase the torque carrying capacity, add tubes as cross members — rectangular or round.
 These are sometimes called torque tubes because they carry torque from one main side frame rail to the other.